 - Fenceless Tragedy: Most carriers will require there to be a fence or barrier around your pool.
 Without a four-foot fence or a latching gate, an unsuspecting toddler can wander into your backyard, fall in the pool, and drown.
 Expect a big lawsuit if this happens.

 - Condo Waterfall: Your mother calls and says she accidentally left the water running in your condo.
 The water is flowing down into the unit below you, causing $55,000 in damages to their condo unit.
 Your liability coverage in your condo policy will be useful.

 These are just nine examples that can use your Coverage E: Liability.
 To know what is and is not covered by your home insurance policy, read your plan or check with your insurance agent.
 As a reminder, your home insurance policy will always deny coverage for intentional damage.

 Liability is a complicated coverage in home insurance.
-If you are dealing with a specific lawsuit that you believe could be covered by your home insurance policy, check with your insurance agent before filing a claim.
+If you are dealing with a specific lawsuit that you believe may be covered by your home insurance policy, check with your insurance agent before filing a claim.
 Even if you submit a liability claim that is not covered by your plan, it will still go on your insurance record for five years.

 Insurance carriers hate liability claims and charge more or outright reject coverage.
 A liability claim on your insurance history will cost you a lot of money in your future home insurance costs.